A Sapphire blue Crystal Ice Cave in Vatnajökull Glacier in South Iceland

 Another beautiful ice cave formed on the east side of the Jökulsárlón glacial lagoon - it got the name the Sapphire ice cave.

 I visited Sapphire in 2021 and it is breathtakingly beautiful.
-The blue colour reminded me of the cave I visited when I wrote this travel-blog which I wrote before they named the new ice cave Sapphire.
 It has got the most amazing blue colour, more aquamarine though than sapphire.

 But of course, these caves change every year.